khurram-uworx/khurram-uworx.github.io/_posts/2025-09-24-SharePoint.md

 ---

-Certainly!
 Customer Relationship Management (CRM) systems are valuable for small to medium enterprises (SMEs) to manage interactions with current and potential customers.
 Here are some usage scenarios for CRM systems in SMEs:

 1. **Contact Management**: Maintain a centralized database of contacts, including customers, leads, and prospects.
 Keep track of contact details, communication history, preferences, and interactions to personalize interactions and improve customer relationships.